 - Finding dealers such as auction houses or galleries

 We will all agree that this looks more like a challenging full-time job with thin margins than the eldorado of nowadays’ investors.
-However, there is a second option for lazy/busy investors with consistent financial means and an overall lack of interest for art itself: the art funds.
+However, there is a second option for lazy/busy investors with consistent financial means and an overall lack of interest in art itself: the art funds.

 What is an art fund?

 An art fund is a professional entity that manages the acquisition and the disposition of artworks with the objective of creating a profit.
-As we said earlier, investing in art is very complex and time-consuming activity that requires a high level of knowledge of arts and logistics.
+As we said earlier, investing in art is a very complex and time-consuming activity that requires a high level of knowledge of arts and logistics.
 So, to put it simply, a small selected group of wealthy investors trusts the expertise of a particular fund to generate returns on investments.

 Optimists will emphasise on the great opportunities they offer while pessimists might argue that art funds are largely unregulated and operate in a very non-transparent and even speculative manner.